A rustic wood-fired stove and wooden benches inside a cozy cabin, illustrating key elements for how to build an outdoor wood-fired sauna.

 • Reinforce the foundation in frost-prone areas.

-For a good, permanent foundation, begin with digging footings based on the size of your sauna.
-Simply pour concrete into these holes, and let it cure enough to set properly.
-In order for the home to not twist and warp over the years, the foundation must be level and square.
+For a solid, permanent foundation, start by digging footings according to the size of your sauna.
+Pour concrete into these holes and allow it to cure sufficiently to set properly.
+To prevent the structure from twisting or warping over time, the foundation must be level and square.

-Proper drainage prevents moisture from creeping underneath—an absolute must in humid climates.
-If you live in a highly frosty region, make sure to reinforce your foundation.
+Proper drainage prevents moisture from seeping underneath, which is essential in humid climates.
+If you live in a region with severe frost, ensure your foundation is reinforced.

 Install Flooring Joists